Jasmine review: Politics and Letters that Cross in the Mail

 Jasmine is a heart-wrenching tale of love entrapped in a tumultuous national history.

-The autobiographical animated feature Jasmine by the French director and animator Alain Ughetto (César-awarded for his 1984 animated short, La Boule) mixes a Franco-Iranian romance with the bigger canvas of the Teheran under Shah and his revolutionary successor, Ayatollah Khomeini.
+The autobiographical animated feature Jasmine by the French director and animator Alain Ughetto (César-awarded for his 1984 animated short, La Boule) mixes a Franco-Iranian romance with the bigger canvas of the Tehran under Shah and his revolutionary successor, Ayatollah Khomeini (production: Les Films de Tambour de Soie)

 His story is simple but effective: Alain meets and falls in love with the revolutionary Iranian Jasmine in France.
-They decide to move to Teheran in August 1978.
-Afraid of showing their multicultural love affair to Jasmine's family and the world, they share their intimacy inside appartments which act like convenient prisons.
+They decide to move to Tehran in August 1978.
+Afraid of showing their multicultural love affair to Jasmine's family and the world, they share their intimacy inside apartments which act like convenient prisons.

 Their situation reflects the nation's distress: everyday curfew imposed by the Shah regime leads to protests by angry but politically weak Iranians.
 When Khomeini and his mullahs rise to power, the incoming fanaticism makes both Alain and Jasmine to literally fly, not walk, in the face of the harsh realities encountered.